nclarius/pyPL/IL/README.md

     - in a language of propositional logic (aka statement logic)
     - in a language of first-order logic (aka predicate logic, quantifier logic)
     - accepts languages with with zero-place predicates, function symbols, term equality and modal operators ◻, ◇
- - specification of structures (aka models, interpretations)
+ - specification of Kripke structures (aka models, interpretations)
     - of PL with valuation function
     - of FOL with domain, interpretation function and variable assignments
     - accepts non-modal structures, modal structures with constant domains and modal structures with varying domains